aceeedev/toki/README.md

 # Toki

-The alarm clock app that requires you to solve a puzzle to stop.
+The alarm clock app that requires you to solve a puzzle to stop the alarm.

 ## Purpose